Explore Aquaponics

 System Basics

-The more fish, the more plants.
-The system can be scaled for any needs.
 Minimal inputs are needed to keep the system alive.
 Primarily fish food, occasionally iron and other minerals as needed.

 The most common aquaponics system for households uses a media bed such as expanded clay to provide a porous surface for bacteria to live in.
 This creates a perfect microclimate for nitrogen eating bacteria to convert fish waste into fertilizer.